kevinpt/syntrax/doc/index.rst

 ~~~~~~~~~~~

 For more control of the stacking you can use the ``indentstack()`` element.
 It shifts lower lines to the right relative to the top line of the stack.
 Its first argument is an integer specifing the amount of indentation.
-For more control of the stacking you can use the ``indentstack()`` element.
-It shifts lower lines to the right relative to the top line of the stack.
-Its first argument is an integer specifing the amount of indentation.

 .. code-block:: python